-Youth Seeking Support There Is Help!
+Youth Seeking Support: There Is Help!

 Are you a community member affected by the COVID-19 crisis?
 Are you looking for food, housing, transportation, or other help?
 CONNECT navigators can help you find services and resources in the community.
 Click the image to download.

-Please Fill Out the Form Below
+Please Fill Out the Form Below.
+For assistance with the form, please dial 211.

 Please use one assistance request for multiple needs and describe your situation in the note section.

 CONNECT is a network of navigators at clinics, community organizations, and city and county programs.
 Navigators are community health workers, volunteers, or social workers who link people to services and resources in our community.
-Agencies in the network are connected through a shared technology platform enabling navigators to send and receive secure electronic referrals, address residents’ social needs, and improve individual and community health.
+Agencies in the network are connected through a shared technology platform, enabling navigators to send and receive secure electronic referrals, address residents’ social needs, and improve individual and community health.

 “New Mexicans have always known how to take care of each other, especially in difficult times.
 CONNECT is a way for the City and County to support the agencies doing such good work in our communities and to respect and champion the expertise of those people who help the people.” – Kyra Ochoa, Director of Community Services Department, City of Santa Fe